thomasballinger/rlundo/readme.md

 ##Modified Readline library

-rlundoable is a patched readline library with the following modification:
+rlundoable is a patched version of the gnu readline library with the following
+modifications:

 * calling readline causes the process to fork
 * the user entering "undo" causes the process to die
 * tcp socket connections are made when the process forks or dies to notifiy